 And finally, Google shows SSL sites higher in the search results.
 So it is also good for your ranking.

-WordPress problem and tips 3: Easy to guess login
+WordPress problems and tips 3: Easy to guess login

 I regularly visit sites whose username is admin.
 Or the first name of the owner.
 That is asking for difficulties.